CosmicHunter/Emoji-Prediction-Sentiment-Analysis-/README.md

 * We will initialize the embedding layer with 50 dimensional Glove Word Vectors
 * Input of the embedding layer is a matrix of dimension (batch_size , max input length) while output is an array of shape (batch_size , max input len , dimension of word vectors).
+* The below image shows an example input passed through the embedding layer and its output

 ![](emblayer.png)